Ushadevi Bhosle

 Dr. Ushadevi Narendra Bhosle is an Indian mathematician, educator and researcher.
 She specialises in Algebraic Geometry.
 She worked on the moduli spaces of bundles.

 Early life and education

-She got a B.Sc. degree in 1969 and an M.Sc. degree in 1971 from University of Pune, Shivaji University, respectively.
-She commenced her post-graduate studies in 1971 from Tata Institute of Fundamental Research and got her doctorate degree of philosophy under the guidance of her mentor S.Ramanan in 1980.
+She earned a B.Sc. degree in 1969 and an M.Sc. degree in 1971 from University of Pune, Shivaji University, respectively.
+She commenced her post-graduate studies in 1971 from Tata Institute of Fundamental Research and got her PhD under the guidance of her mentor S. Ramanan in 1980.